Shoalstone Pool

 Shoalstone Pool is a sea-water swimming pool or lido on Shoalstone Beach, Brixham, Devon.

 Description

 This pool is the English Riviera's only open air 50m sea-water swimming pool.
 The pool is used by local families and schools in the area.
 There are excellent views across Torbay at high tide.

-The swimming season is May–September when it has lifeguards on duty from 10am to 6pm.
+The swimming season is May–September during which it has lifeguards on duty from 10am to 6pm.
 There is no charge for swimming.
-The pool is managed by Shoalstone Pool Limited and supported by the Friends of Shoalstone Pool.
+The pool is managed by Shoalstone Pool CIO and supported by the Friends of Shoalstone Pool.